gorkalarralde/M5Racing/README.md

    - Option 1: https://docs.m5stack.com/en/core/basic_v2.6 (cheapest option)
    - Option 2: https://docs.m5stack.com/en/core/gray (another valid option)

-Later, we will see which modules are needed for the multiple functionalities of M5R
+At the end, we will show the list of which modules, sensors units and special installation are needed for the multiple functionalities of M5R.

 ## Racing Data Logger Full Technical Data Specs: